decentraland/adr/content/ADR-290-remove-profile-snapshots.md

 ## Abstract

-This ADR proposes the deprecation and eventual removal of the snapshots property from profile entities.
-The change will be implemented in two phases: first, making snapshot files optional for profile deployments, and second, rejecting any profile deployment that includes snapshot properties or content files after a three-month transition period.
+This ADR proposes the deprecation and eventual removal of the snapshots from profile entities.
+The change will be implemented in two phases: first, making the snapshot property and its related files optional for profile deployments, and second, rejecting any profile deployment that includes the snapshot property or any content files after a three-month transition period.
 This change is enabled by the profile-images service, which generates these images on-demand, eliminating the need for clients to upload them during profile deployment.

 ## Context, Reach & Prioritization